 Penny Melville-Brown has a project with a universal focus: food.
 With a deep belief in the power of food to connect people, Penny’s project is a bid to claim a place at the stove for blind chefs everywhere.
 Penny’s intentions are less about competition and perfection and more about connecting with others through culture and shared experience.
 Maybe she’s the blind Julia Child – or the blind Anthony Bourdain – either way, as Penny documents her travels and successes in her series, “Baking Blind,” the world will follow along with her.

 Ojok Simon will take on a drastically different kind of project than his fellow winners.
 Simon seeks to raise employment rates for blind and partially sighted individuals in rural regions of his home country of Uganda.
 His method?
 Teach them a very specialized and somewhat unlikely skill: beekeeping.
 For decades, Simon has been a passionate beekeeper finding ways to tend bees in nontraditional and non visual ways.
 Simon wants to impart his warm attitude and entrepreneurial spirit on other blind individuals in Africa and abroad, rather than seeing them relegated to poverty and reliance on charity.
-So not only are you supporting here, but also through the purchases you would have already been making, you are also receiving a tax benefit come tax time.

 Holman Honorees: Meet the 2017 finalists.